Peddi-Vaishnavi/git-github/README.md

 # git-github
-This is my first time with github
+This is Vaishnavi, using the github